FahmiChaar/appinov-front/README.md

 # Appinov Test Front

 - You can find here the code for the fonr-end
-- Note: You can create a new user from the app
+- Note: You can create a new user from the app to login to pretected app section

 ## App functionalities
 - Registring new users